-Ideological fervor is an Important ingredient of utoplan communities.
+Ideological fervor is an important ingredient of utopian communities.
 Distant from the realities of the world and separated from societal institutions, these communities can sustain distinct value structures and reward systems.
 In his book Asylums, Erving Goffman makes a distinction between "total institutions" that do not allow for any intercourse with the outer world and organizations that require only a part of a person's time, energy, and commitment.
-In order to sustain themselves, however, all institutions must have what Goffman calls "encompassing tendencies" that wrap their members up in a web of identification and alfiliation, that inspire loyalty."
+In order to sustain themselves, however, all institutions must have what Goffman calls "encompassing tendencies" that wrap their members up in a web of identification and affiliation, that inspire loyalty."

 Schools must find way of inspiring devotion and loyalty in teachers and students, of marking the boundaries between inside and outside, of taking a psychological hold on their members.
-Some schools explicitly mark their territories and olfer clear rules of delineation.
+Some schools explicitly mark their territories and offer clear rules of delineation.
 Parochial schools, for instance, are more encompassing than public schools because they vigorously resist the intrusions of the outer world and frame their rituals and habits to purposefully contrast with the ordinary life of their students.
 Parents who choose to send their children to parochial schools support the values and ideological stance of the teachers and the clear separation between school life and community norms.
-Quaker schools often mark the transition from outside to inside school by several minutes of silence and reflection at the beginning of the school day.
+Quaker schools often mark the transition from outside to inside school by several nunutes of silence and reflection at the beginning of the school day.
 After the noise, energy, and stress of getting to school, students must collect themselves and be still and silent.
-Those moments separate them from nonschool life and prepare them to be encompassed by the school's culture.
+Those moments separate them from non-school life and prepare them to be encompassed by the school's culture.

 Although I am not urging schools to become utopian communities or total institutions, I do believe that good schools balance the pulls of connection to community against the contrary forces of separation from it.
 Administrators at Kennedy vividly portray their roles as a "balancing act."
-They walk the treacherous "tightrope" between closed and open doors, between autonomy and symblosis.
+They walk the treacherous "lightrope" between closed and open doors, between autonomy and symbiosis.
 Schools need to provide asylum for adolescents from the rugged demands of outside life at the same time that they must always be interactive with it.
 The interaction is essential.
 Without the connection to life beyond school, most students would find the school's rituals empty.
 It is this connection that motivates them.
-For Carver students, it is a clear exchange.
-"I'll commit myself to school for the promise of a job... otherwise forget it," says a junior who describes himself as "super-realistic."
-Milton Academy symbolizes the attempts at balance between separation and connection in its public relations material.
-The catalogue cover plctures the quiet, suburban campus with the city looming in the background.
-The director of admissions speaks enthusiastically about the meshing of utopian idealism and bigcity realities.
-The day students arrive each morning and "bring the world with them."
-The seniors speak about the clash between the school's humanitarian spirit and the grueling requirements of college admissions.
-The protection and solace good schools offer may come from the precious abundance of land, wealth, and history, but they may also be partly approached through ideological clarity and a clear vision of institutional values.